PaddlePaddle/Serving/README.md

 Paddle Serving helps deep learning developers deploy an online inference service without much effort.
 Currently, Paddle Serving supports the deep learning models trained by [Paddle](https://github.com/PaddlePaddle/Paddle) althought it can be very easy to integrate other deep learning framework's model inference engine.

 ## Key Features
-- Integrate with Paddle training pipeline seemlessly, most paddle models can be deployed with <font color="#0000dd">one line command</font><br />.
+- Integrate with Paddle training pipeline seemlessly, most paddle models can be deployed **with one line command**.
 - **Industrial serving features** supported, such as models management, online loading, online A/B testing etc.
 - **Distributed Key-Value indexing** supported that is especially useful for large scale sparse features as model inputs.
 - **Highly concurrent and efficient communication** between clients and servers.
-- **Multiple programming language** supported on client side, such as Golang, C++ and python
+- **Multiple programming languages** supported on client side, such as Golang, C++ and python

 ## Installation